 The Vibe “tall wagon” comes in three models: front-wheel-drive, all-wheel-drive, and the GT.
-It’s the same vehicle as the Toyota Matrix; the sportier, higher-horsepower GT corresponds to the Matrix XRS.
+It’s the same vehicle as the Toyota Matrix with slightly different styling; the sportier, higher-horsepower GT corresponds to the Matrix XRS.
 All carry a 1.8-litre four-cylinder that’s tuned with valve lift for extra muscle in the GT.
 The FWD comes with a five-speed manual that can be optioned to a four-speed automatic.
 The AWD comes exclusively with the automatic, while the GT comes strictly with its exclusive six-speed manual.

 All models come with fog lights, power mirrors, roof rack, 16-inch wheels, variable intermittent wipers front and back, air conditioning, floor mats, tilt wheel, cloth seats, rear 60/40 folding seat, and CD player.
 Both the FWD and AWD models come with disc/drum brakes; ABS is optional on FWD and standard on AWD.

 The GT adds 16-inch aluminum wheels, cruise control, power locks with keyless entry, power windows, leather-wrapped wheel, 200-watt, seven-speaker stereo, and four-wheel disc brakes.

 The Matrix is an excellent alternative to a compact SUV; it has a smaller footprint, better fuel economy and lower centre of gravity, but you can still stuff an awful lot into it, especially with the rear seat folded.
 Its tall stance makes for impressive headroom, and the upright driving position allows excellent visibility.